 Vendor Responsibility Questionnaire—Not-For-Profit (NFP) organizations receiving GTSC grants valued at $100,000 or more are required by the Office of the State Comptroller to certify annually as to their organizational integrity in the VendRep system.
-Additionally, NFP grantees with grants valued at $50,000 or more are evaluated using many resources.
+Additionally, NFP grantees with grants valued at $50,000 or more are evaluated by GTSC using many resources.
 These resources include: the federal System for Award Management (SAM), multiple lists of debarred entities, and an advanced Google search.
 A screenshot of the VendRep system appears below.